stochastical/abstractnonsense/content/blog/2025-07-11-better-python-path-handling-with-pathlib-and-git.md

 And to all this, I say: "yes, that's true".
 I don't believe that this is idiomatic or good for production or anything close to it.
 But for adhoc collaborative projects, littered with `*.ipynb` notebooks (this, even I cannot stand), it restores _some_ level of sanity amidst the throes of data science passion.

 Please let me know what your preferred path-wrangling design pattern is.
-I'm just trying to find my path here...
+I'm just trying to find my path here after all...